 photography, and architecture.
 We memorized poetry and wrote skits.
 In wood

-wooden duck napkin holder and a whale coat hanger.
+enjoyed making a wooden duck napkin holder and a whale coat hanger.

 All of this sat on top of